dfinity/portal/blog/features/composite-query.md

 ## Frontend code
 The frontend code does the following for a put and get call:

- * Determine the ID of the canister that holds the partition with the given key.
+ * Determines the ID of the canister that holds the partition with the given key.
  * A call into the `get` or `put` function of that canister and parsing of the result.

 The following code shows a simplified version of the frontend code.
 Note the line `#[query(composite = true)]` which is used to leverage the new composite query feature: